ruby-amqp/bunny/README.md

 # declare a queue
 q  = ch.queue("test1")

-# default direct exchange is automatically bound to all queues
-e  = ch.default_exchange

-# publish a message to the exchange which then gets routed to the queue
+# publish a message to the default exchange which then gets routed to this queue
-e.publish("Hello, everybody!", :routing_key => 'test1')
+q.publish("Hello, everybody!")

 # fetch a message from the queue
 delivery_info, metadata, payload = q.pop